ayushi7rawat/Youtube-Projects/Fetch data of any country/README.md

 What will be covered in this Blog:
 ==========================
 ```
-1. PyAutoGUI Introduction
+1. Countryinfo Introduction
 2. Automating Whatsapp | Facebook | Instagram Chat-Messenger
 ```

-What is PyAutoGUI?:
+What is Countryinfo?:
 ==========================
-- PyAutoGUI is a cross-platform GUI automation Python module.
-- PyAutoGUI lets your Python scripts control the mouse and keyboard to automate interactions with other applications.
-- PyAutoGUI works on Windows, macOS, and Linux, and runs on Python 2 and 3.
+`Countryinfo` is a python module for returning data about countries, ISO info and states/provinces within them.
+To access one of the country properties available, you’ll need to use one of the API methods.

-If you wish to know more about it, you can refer to [PyAutoGUI Documentation](https://pyautogui.readthedocs.io/en/latest/).
+If you wish to know more about it, you can refer to [Countryinfo Documentation](https://pypi.org/project/countryinfo/#api-usage).
 Use this link to navigate to the documentation.

+Now that you are familiar with *with our agenda* and have acquired basic knowledge of *Countryinfo module,* we can move forward to *the coding section.*

 LICENSE:
 ==========================